Comment by jacoblambda

 Additionally with a roundabout the crossing can be moved a few cars down the street away from the roundabout itself so that cars can have line of sight to safely approach the crossing and pedestrians have time to react to incoming vehicles.
 On top of that proper placement of crossings allows a normal zebra crossing to be upgraded to a pelican, puffin, or toucan crossing without impeding flow of traffic within the roundabout.

-smileysteve 2 months ago
+smileysteve a year ago

 For pedestrians, roundabouts also eliminate left turn lanes, saving ~9' of stroad width to cross and mean only looking one, predictable, direction at a time.

-• cogman10 2 months ago
+• cogman10 a year ago

 At high traffic times, they can make a pedestrian wait longer.
 Not so fun when it's cold out.